ryanmrichard/LibTaskForce/README.md

 //Copy, Assignment, and Moving are prohibited const Communicator& CurrentComm=Env.Comm();

-//Now we need tasks to run, our function, in this example it
+//Now we need tasks to run, our function in this example will
-//takes pairs of doubles, so we put every pair we care about in a vector
+//take pairs of doubles.
+We put every pair we care about in a vector
 //(the actual filling is not shown here) std::vector<std::pair<double,double>> DataSets;